Here is a surefire way to stand out from the crowd of faceless. A tan suit.

 However, you’re not limited to dark shades only.
 You can also wear light brown or white shoes if trying to dress more casually.

-Because of the casual nature of the tan suit, you are more freedom and flexibility in picking out the shoe style.
+Because of the casual nature of the tan suit, you have more freedom and flexibility in picking out the shoe style.

 Traditional Oxfords and Derbys will help make your suit a bit dressier.